Consultancy Assignment to Conduct a Gender Audit

 Time Frame and Deliverables

-- Ten reports per participating project’s companies, including but not limited to the following;
+- A final report which includes, but not limited to the following;

-- Consideration of the internal practices and related support system for gender mainstreaming are effective and re-inforce each other and whether they are being followed;
+- Consideration on whether the internal practices and related support systems for gender mainstreaming are effective and do re-enforce each other, and whether they are being followed;

-- Monitor and assess if there is any progress made in gender mainstreaming by the companies in the past;
+- A monitor and assessment of whether there was any progress made in gender mainstreaming by the companies in the past;

-- Establish a baseline for number of workers and their gender type and policies and practices adopted by the companies;
+- Established baseline for the number of workers and their gender type and policies and practices adopted by the companies;

-- Identify critical gaps and challenges relating to gender mainstreaming and sensitivity;
+- Identified critical gaps and challenges relating to gender mainstreaming and sensitivity;

-- Recommend ways of addressing the gaps and suggest new ways and more effective strategy;
+- Recommended ways of addressing the gaps and suggesting new ways of working with gender issues and a more effective strategy;

-- Document good practices and develop an action plan per company towards the achievement of gender equality.
+- Documentation of good practices and a developed action plan per company towards the achievement of gender equality.

-The time frame to complete the ten reports for all ten companies is 5 weeks.
+The time frame to complete the assignment and submit the final report for the four companies is 12 weeks.

-The reports are to be delivered to PalTrade in open source (i.e. Microsoft word and excel) and PDF format.
+The reports are to be delivered to Oxfam in open source (i.e. Microsoft word and excel) and PDF format.

 Technical and financial offer should include:

-- list of relevant experience in the same field and supported by sample of previous gender audit
+- list of relevant experience in the same field supported by sample of previous gender audit works.

-- The consultant needs to be certified to conduct a gender audit.
+- The consultant needs to be a certified gender auditor to conduct the gender audit.

-- Clear Description of the report (outline proposal) with time frame
+- Clear Description of the work plan (outline proposal) with time frame.

 - Contacts of at least 3 references.

-- Detailed financial budget with breakdown of cost.
+- Detailed financial budget with a breakdown of cost.

 General Terms and Conditions

-- Assignment is open to all consultancy companies/ Individuals.
+- The assignment is open to all consultancy companies/ Individuals.

-- Prices must be provided in US Dollars.
+- Prices must be provided in US Dollars and excluding VAT

 - The evaluation for offers provided by each company / or individual will be based on both technical and financial bases.

-- Companies/consultants are requested to provide the company registration, VAT at deduction source (Local consultants). / Individual consultants are requested to include their full details, CVs, and copy of their ID.
+- Companies/consultants are requested to provide the company registration, valid deduction at source certificate (Local consultants).
+Individual consultants are requested to include their full details, CVs, and copy of their ID, and valid deduction at source certificate if valid .

 - Submitted offers should be valid for 60 days from the final date of submitting the offers.

-Send a cover letter responding to the Terms of Reference that includes company profile/CV, full technical proposal including a proposed work plan, and a financial proposal (quotation), Proposals should be submitted by sailed envelope at PalTrade office by COB Sunday 23th of September 2018 at 02:00 PM as maximum.
+Send a cover letter responding to the Terms of Reference that includes company profile/CV, full technical proposal including a proposed work plan, and a financial proposal (quotation) to [email protected] no later than Monday, March 1st 2020, COB.